Generic Name: levofloxacin (LEE-voe-FLOX-a-sin)

 Treating infections caused by certain bacteria.
 It is also used to prevent or treat anthrax or plague in certain patients.

-Levaquin tablets is a quinolone antibiotic.
+Levaquin tablets are a quinolone antibiotic.
 It works by killing sensitive bacteria.

 Do NOT use Levaquin tablets if: